jasonwhite/button/docs/_docs/index.md

 #### Restrictions

-There is one immutable rule that cannot be violated with implicit dependencies:
+There is one immutable rule about implicit dependencies that cannot be violated:
-**an implicit dependency must not change the build order**.
+**if added to the build graph, an implicit dependency must not change the build order**.
 If this rule is violated, the task will fail, Cthulhu will be summoned, and Brilliant Build will tell you to explicitly add the would-be dependency to the build description.
 (If you don't do it, Cthulhu will *find* you).

 Allowing an implicit dependency to change the build order while the build is running could lead to incorrect builds.
 More often, however, it is a mistake in